Natalie Taylor Scholar Program

 - Foundations of Management and Entrepreneurship (FME)

-- Students can apply either in the fall of their sophomore or junior year
+- Students can apply either in the spring of their first of sophomore year

-- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, Bernon Internship Program (at least 40 hours) or Service Leadership Experience (must be approved by director, Bernon Center)
+- 200 additional hours of service including at least: One immersion service experience—Habitat for Humanity, Summer Corps, or Service Leadership Experience (must be approved by director, Faith & Service)

 Natalie Taylor Scholar Capstone Experience